How can we reduce the inequitable consequences of climate change?

 Create new climate policies that support rapid growth in the clean energy sector

-The Climate Group at emLab is studying decarbonization efforts by assessing the viability of scaling low-carbon energy pathways.
+The Climate Solutions Group at emLab is studying decarbonization efforts by assessing the viability of scaling low-carbon energy pathways.
 We have found that transitioning to a low-carbon future can be possible and sustained in the long-term if effective policies are put in place in the near-term that drive rapid and significant growth in the clean energy sector.

 How do we design effective climate change policy solutions?